-Canadian Composer / Author – A person born in Canada, one who has resided in Canada for at least five years, or a naturalized citizen.
+Canadian Composer / Author – A composer/author born in Canada, one who has resided in Canada for at least five years, or a naturalized citizen.

 Canadian Poetry – Published poetry written by a Canadian author (including those works that are in books printed at direct cost to the author).

-Chamber Music – A term that originally referred to music not intended for the church, the theatre, or public concert hall.
-It no longer implies a place of performance, but refers to music written for three, four, or more instruments played with one instrument to a “part”, all the parts having equal importance.
+Chamber Music – Refers to music written for two, three, four, or more instruments played with one instrument to a “part”, all the parts having equal importance.
 See Ensemble →

 Choral Speech – Is the speaking of a piece of literature by a speech choir.
 It differs from Choric Drama in that the prime emphasis is on telling the story, rather than acting it out.
 The focus is on the language and the speaking of the text.
 There is no movement around the stage, but gestures and simple in-place movements may be used.
 Variety may be provided through the division of voices, use of solo voices, the physical arrangement of the choir, use of props, and the suggestion of a simple costume.

 Choric Drama – Is distinguished from Choral Speech in that the choir enacts the story, as opposed to just telling the story through language.
 The choir may use theatrical elements such as dialogue, characterization, and movement around the stage.
 Solo voices are featured and blocking (grouping) of individual speakers may be incorporated.
 Other theatrical elements such as scenery, costumes, and props may be used.

 Chorus/Choir – A group of 13 or more members performing as a single unit.
 See Ensemble →